HussenAH/hello-world/README.md

 # hello-world
-my name is Hussen , i'm trying to add new repository , so this is the first repository on GitHub
+my name is Hussen Abu Hamad
+, i'm trying to add new repository , so this is the first repository on GitHub